 I usually avoid leaving bad reviews on here.
 If I have nothing really positive to say, I tend just to avoid the subject.
 However, after four days in Sidi Ifni, we left early and headed back to Agadir to spend our only night in a hotel.

-We try really hard to ‘live like locals’ and show our kids how local people truly live however after suffering from diarrhoea and sickness twice in two weeks, having no wifi, being surrounded by rubbish and staying in really substandard accommodation, we were tired, dirty and craving cleanliness.
+We try really hard to ‘live like locals’ and show our kids how local people truly live however after suffering from diarrhoea and sickness twice in two weeks, having no wifi, being surrounded by rubbish and sexperiencing constant harrasment or disparaging looks, we felt tired (like drained of energy), dirty and craving cleanliness.

 Let’s start at the beginning

-My husband, Rich, works away at least two weeks out of every month, sometimes more, and whilst we were staying north of Agadir he had to leave for China.
-We had already planned and booked to go to Sidi Ifni so the children and I decided we’d still go down and stay by ourselves.
+My husband, Rich, works away at least two weeks out of every month, sometimes more, and whilst we were staying north of Agadir he found out that he had to leave for China.
+We had already planned and booked to go to Sidi Ifni so myself and the three children decided we’d still go down and stay by ourselves.

 Sidi Ifni